Tahirid dynasty: Language and culture

 Within this context, Mahendrarajah adds that the Tahirids were specifically responsible for initiating the process by which Persian became written in the Perso-Arabic script, referring to this as "an ingenious Iranian adaption that allowed them to retain the heritage and charm of the Persian language".

 The Tahirids claimed descent from Rustam, the mythological Iranian hero.

 The art historian Sheila Blair explains that the Tahirids may well have added Persian inscriptions to their (now non-extant) buildings.

 Members of the Tahirid dynasty

 Family tree

-Bold denotes a Tahirid that served as governor of Khorasan; italics denotes an individual who served as governor of Baghdad.
+Bold denotes a Tahirid who served as governor of Khorasan; italics denotes an individual who served as governor of Baghdad.